I try to not curate research that wastes resources. Couldn’t help but present this 2022 rodent study:

 Table 3 “Antenatal hypoxia and developmental plasticity” column titles were Species | Offspring Phenotypes of Disorders and Diseases | Reference Nos.

 One review topic that was misconstrued was transgenerational epigenetic inheritance of hypoxic effects.
-The “transgenerational” term was used inappropriately by several of the citations, and no cited study provided evidence for gestational hypoxic effects through the F2 grandchild and F3 great-grandchild generations.
+The “transgenerational” term was used inappropriately by several of the citations, and no cited study provided evidence for gestational hypoxic effects through the F3 great-grandchild generation.

 “One substance that fetuses are frequently exposed to is caffeine, which is a non-selective adenosine receptor antagonist.
 We discovered that in utero alteration in adenosine action leads to adverse effects on embryonic and adult murine hearts.
 We find that cardiac A1ARs [a type of adenosine receptor] protect the embryo from in utero hypoxic stress, a condition that causes an increase in adenosine levels.